Rikicavaz77/w3ba11y/README.md

 🔗 [Submit a Bug Report](https://github.com/Rikicavaz77/w3ba11y/issues)

 When reporting a bug, please include:
-- A clear and concise description of the issue;
+- A clear and concise description of the issue
-- Steps to reproduce the problem;
+- Steps to reproduce the problem
-- The browser version and operating system;
+- The browser version and operating system
-- (Optional) Screenshots or console logs.
+- (Optional) Screenshots or console logs

 <!-- LICENSE -->
 ## 🔒Usage Terms